JackDca/Mailpilewiki/Getting-started-on-linux.md

  * Python 2.7+
  * Lxml

 Python 2.7 or newer is standard on virtually all Linux systems now.
-On Debian, you could install the other packages by running
+On Debian, you could install the other packages by running:

     sudo apt-get install git gnupg openssl python-virtualenv \
                          python-pip python-lxml libjpeg-dev

-On Fedora, you could install the other packages by running
+On Fedora, you could install the other packages by running:

     sudo dnf install git gnupg openssl python-virtualenv \
                      python-pip python-lxml libjpeg-turbo-devel